b-0-t/OTT-platform/README.md

-# OTT-platform
-This project is a clone of the popular streaming platform Netflix, built using modern web technologies.
-It aims to replicate the key features and functionalities of Netflix, including a responsive user interface, movie/series browsing, and playback capabilities.

 # Features
 User authentication: Users can create accounts, log in, and securely authenticate themselves.
 Movie/series browsing: Browse through a vast library of movies and series, categorized by genre and popularity.